cronalds/sassy-beaches/CONTRIBUTING.md

-Write concise and easy to understand comments; don't bother submitting without a bit of refactoring, only I can do that.
+# Write concise and easy to understand comments; don't submit without a bit of refactoring, only I can do that lmao